 To be considered for this scholarship, you need to follow the procedures on the Imperial website (please note this differs to the standard CDT application procedure and there are specific deadlines unrelated to the CDT you need to adhere to).
 Furthermore, prior to applying, candidates must have contacted a supervisor in an academic department at Imperial College London who has agreed to supervise their research project and their name needs to be put on the application form.

-In order to be considered for most Oxford University scholarships, students must have applied by January 2023.
+In order to be considered for most Oxford University scholarships, students must have applied by the 19th of January 2024.

 Please find listed information on eligibility, fee status and stipends:

-CDT Directors will be hosting online Q&A’s to provide information about the application process in 2024 should our UKRI grant be renewed.
+StatML Directors will be hosting online Q&A’s to provide information about the application process in 2024.
+The last one will be held by Prof Sarah Filippi on Wednesday January 10th, at 14.30.

 Every student will have a home institution (either Imperial or Oxford) and will receive their degree from this institution.
 Training will take place at both institutions.